autonomous019/Artificial-Intelligence-Research/README.md

 <li>AI and Robotics: Robot Operating System (ROS), Drones, Swarming and Hive Minds
 <li>AI and Cybersecurity</li>

-<h3>Battlespace of Mind: AI and Neuroweapons (rough drafts)</h3>
+<h3>Battlespace of Mind: AI and Cybernetics in Information Warfare (rough drafts)</h3>

-<li>Military Intelligence and Neuroweapons: A Historical Background to Military Intelligence influence on Science</li>
+this is a book the goes into AI, Cybernetics and Quantum Effects in the pursuit of Information Warfare, previously a part of this project.

 <b> this section has moved to <a href="https://github.com/autonomous019/Battlespace-of-Mind">'Battle Space of Mind'</a> https://github.com/autonomous019/Battlespace-of-Mind